dpcv/cullavagga/dpcv-project.md

 To accomplish this will require the cooperation and goodwill of scholars, governmental organizations, and universities.

-Images and files are currently hosted [on my Github repo](https://github.com/sujato/cullavagga).
+Images and files are hosted [on a dedicated Github account](https://github.com/dpcv).

 ## Some details and terminology